gracenc12/Used-Car-Pricing-Optimization-Analysis/README.md

 This project successfully developed an XGBoost-based regression model to predict used-car prices in Saudi Arabia.
 The tuned model achieved a **MAPE of ~19%**, indicating reliable accuracy for practical pricing support.
 Feature importance analysis highlights **`Make_Tier`** as the strongest driver of price variation.

-Cost-benefit evaluation shows that using the model can reduce potential losses by **4.8M SAR (50.43%)**, demonstrating clear financial value.
+Cost-benefit evaluation shows that using the model can reduce potential losses by **10.5 M SAR**, demonstrating clear financial value.
 Overall, the model provides an effective data-driven tool to support more accurate pricing, improve market transparency, and enhance business performance for used-car transactions in Saudi Arabia.

 ---